Facebook boycott: View the list of companies pulling ads - KEYT | KCOY

 Beam Suntory

-Beam Suntory — the company behind Jim Beam, Maker’s Mark and other spirits — said Sunday that it will join the #StopHateForProfit boycott of Facebook.
+Beam Suntory — the company behind Jim Beam, Maker’s Mark and other spirits — said on June 28 that it will join the #StopHateForProfit boycott of Facebook.

 In a statement, Beam Suntory said it will pause all Facebook and Instagram advertising for the month of July — and hinted it could last longer.